caderob/hacker-cheatsheet/01 Information Gathering/02 Active Information Gathering/04 SMB Enumeration.md

 >```
 >10

-Lab 2 - What are the three reported admin shares on the domain controller?
+Lab 2 - On the same group, connect to the Windows 11 client and repeat the shares enumeration against dc01 via the net view command.
+What are the three reported admin shares?
+List them separated by commas, without spaces in between.
 >``` shell
 ># RDP to Windows client host
 >kali@kali:~$ xfreerdp3 /u:student /p:lab /v:192.168.149.152